smartcookiemedia/angular4-currency-conversion/convertion-app/README.md

 ## Installation Instructions

-Launch Terminal / CMD window
+- Launch Terminal / CMD window
-cd to project "home-depot-test-dp"
+- cd to project "home-depot-test-dp"
-Install angular CLI : npm install -g @angular/cli
+- Install angular CLI : npm install -g @angular/cli
-Go have a coffee
+- Go have a coffee or chai
-Creating new Angular 4 project run : ng new conversionapp
+- Creating new Angular 4 project run :
+- ng new conversionapp

 ## install dependencies using following in cli